The Hip Pain Problem

 - Fourth, get strong… Carefully.
 Research has proven that careful strengthening programs work.
 They allow the tendon to heal properly and also increase the muscle and tissue conditioning.
 This makes the load on the hip more manageable and leads to less chance for relapse.

 The difficulty is always in avoiding over-doing it and this is where an Osteopath can be very useful.
 We can help establish an achievable exercise routine that will quickly improve your symptoms.

 Make an appointment today to see one of our Osteopaths and discuss how we can create an individualised plan to get you back to optimum health.

-My references for this article come from a number of research articles on lateral hip pain syndromes and also from specialist podcasts and conference talks.
-More information can be gained by contacting the author at Sydney Health Professionals.
+References for this article came from a number of research articles on lateral hip pain syndromes and also from specialist podcasts and conference talks.